ZhengyangZou/Publications/README.md

 # Publications
-This repository includes my research articles that have been pubished or accepted.
+This repository includes my research articles that have been published or accepted.